Azure/avdaccelerator/workload/docs/horizonlzaccelerator-nextgen/readme.md

 &nbsp;

 ## Images
+Golden images are fundamental to the creation of desktop pools and RDS server farms.
+The Horizon Image Management Service can be used to create, customize, and publish golden image versions across your cloud-managed edge deployments.
+See [Managing Horizon Images from the Cloud](https://docs.vmware.com/en/VMware-Horizon-Cloud-Service---next-gen/services/hzncloud.nextgen/GUID-5BE14BDA-F86F-4D99-865A-15F97DC54B8F.html) for more information.

+With Horizon Edge deployments on cloud-native providers, the platform cloud services can be used to import a suitable image that can then be customized and used in pool and farm creation.

+You use this service to create, customize, and publish image versions for desktop and server entitlements across your cloud-managed edge deployments.

+The Horizon work flow depends upon the prompt administration of the system images.
+The system images power up the virtual machines, which provision entitlements to end users.
+To manage system images, every image customization needs the administrator to add and publish new versions of an image, and update the associated entitlements individually.

+Horizon Image Management Service simplifies and streamlines this process by offering the following features and benefits across your cloud-managed edge deployments.

+- Centralized image catalogs, listing the images with their versions and copies across edges.
+- Easy-to-use guided steps to publish an image.
+- Entitlements on different cloud-connected edges and sites, which can easily and consistently use the same image version managed by the image service.
+- Simplified image conversioning to control and track customizations.

+For Azure-based deployments of Horizon Edge, see [Images with Microsoft Azure Deployments](https://techzone.vmware.com/resource/horizon-cloud-service-next-gen-architecture#images-with-microsoft-azure-deployments).
+When an image is ready to use you publish it to the Horizon Edges where you want to use it.
+Publishing an image to a Horizon Edge copies the image to each provider in that edge making it available for use in creating pools of virtual machines on that edge, and in any provider capacity assigned to that edge.

-A virtual machine image can be imported from the [Microsoft Azure Marketplace](https://learn.microsoft.com/marketplace/purchase-vm-in-azure-portal#purchase-a-vm-using-the-marketplace-experience), the Microsoft [Azure Compute Gallery](https://learn.microsoft.com/azure/virtual-machines/azure-compute-gallery), or from a [Microsoft Azure Custom VM](https://learn.microsoft.com/azure/virtual-machines/windows/tutorial-custom-images).
+When the Horizon Edge deployment is on Azure, a virtual machine image can be imported from the Microsoft Azure Marketplace, the Microsoft Azure Compute Gallery, or from a Microsoft Azure Custom VM.
 After it is imported, you can remotely connect to the image and make changes such as installing applications.
-When an image is ready to use you publish it to the Horizon Edges where you want to use it.
-Publishing an image to a Horizon Edge copies the image to each provider in that edge, making it available for use in creating pools of virtual machines on that edge, and in any provider capacity assigned to that edge.

 **Recommended Content**
 https://techzone.vmware.com/resource/horizon-cloud-service-next-gen-architecture#image-management-service

 &nbsp;

 ## Applications & Desktop Experience
-**Volume Packages**
+**Application Volume Packages**
-VMware App Volumes™ is an application packaging solution that provides real-time application delivery and life-cycle management for digital workspaces.
-App Volumes provides faster application delivery and simplified and unified management of apps and users, while at the same time reducing IT costs.
-App Volumes does this by abstracting Windows applications from the base operating system and delivering those applications through virtual disks.
+[VMware App Volumes™](https://techzone.vmware.com/resource/horizon-cloud-service-next-gen-architecture#app-volumes) allows for the separation of applications from the OS image, simplifying application management with real-time application delivery, and one-to-many provisioning.
+App Volumes functionality is available in Horizon Cloud Service – next gen. App Volumes management components are provided as part of the cloud service, and App Volumes agents and packages reside in the deployed Horizon Edge.

+App Volumes provides the delivery of software programs that are not in the golden image VM image for VDI and RDSH.
 This is a different way of doing things, which enables you to clean up your golden desktop image and manage it separately from the applications that are installed.
 Using App Volumes applications functionality, you can manage the entire life cycle of applications, including packaging, updating, and retiring an application.
 You can also customize application assignments to deliver specific versions of an application to end users.
-Note: VMware App Volumes has different implementations and feature sets based on whether you use it with a [Horizon 8](https://techzone.vmware.com/resource/app-volumes-architecture) or a [Horizon Cloud on Microsoft Azure](https://techzone.vmware.com/resource/horizon-cloud-on-microsoft-azure-architecture#app-volumes-packages-in-horizon-cloud-on-microsoft-azure) deployment for your VDI and published desktop environment.
+- **Packages** - App Volumes groups one or more programs into packages, based on the requirements of each use case.
+A package is a virtual disk containing one or more programs that are captured together.
+- **Applications** – An Application contains one or more Package, where each represents a different version of the Application and the programs in contains.
+Users and groups are entitlements are to an Application.

+See link below for more detail on use App Volumes with Horizon Next-Gen.

+In some cases it also can make sense to [integrate App Volumes with FSlogix](https://techzone.vmware.com/resource/integrating-fslogix-profile-containers-vmware-horizon#_Toc50543897).
+Please see the linked document for more detail

 **Desktop and User Experience**